Eco-DAS Frequently Asked Questions

 Can I get the conference rate at the meeting hotel before or after the symposium?

-Can I bring my spouse/significant other/child?
+Can I bring my spouse/partner/child?

 What should I wear?

-Honolulu outdoor temperatures are very comfortable in March (typically 80F/27C), and you are welcome to dress casually.
+Honolulu outdoor temperatures are very comfortable in fall (typically 80F/27C), and you are welcome to dress casually.
 Meeting rooms are air-conditioned, and some people may be more comfortable in a sweater or long-sleeved garment.

 Scroll to Top